saml-dev/obsidian-custom-js/README.md

 You can run such scripts via `CustomJS: Invoke Script` command.

 Also you can register individual commands via [settings](#registered-invocable-scripts) for the desired script and invoke it via `CustomJS: MyScriptName` command.
 Additionally you can assign a custom hotkey for that registered commands.

+### State

+`window.customJS` object is being overridden every time any `js` file is modified in the vault.
+If you need some data to be preserved during such modifications, store them in `window.customJS.state`.

 ## ☕️ Support
 Do you find CustomJS useful?
 Consider buying me a coffee to fuel updates and more useful software like this.
 Thank you!